 Maybe because those who have been using WordPress for a long time have understood their usefulness?
 Or maybe because they are "us eless"?
 (LOL!)

-I'll tell you more in this article...
+I will tell you more in this article...

-Advertisement: This article contains affiliate links that you will easily recognize.
+Announcement: this article contains affiliate links that you will easily recognize.
 The classic links are in purple and sponsored links are in pink.

 1 - What is a Divi Project?

-A "Divi Project" is a dynamic type of publication that behaves similarly to Articles.
+A "Divi Project" is a type of dynamic publication that behaves in the same way as Articles.

-As the ArticlesEach time you publish a Divi Project, it will be dynamically displayed on the Projects page at the top of the list.
+Like the ArticlesEach time you publish a Divi Project, it will be dynamically displayed on the Projects page at the top of the list.

 In fact, a "Divi Project" is nothing more than a "Custom Post Type " (CPT).

 2 - What is a Custom Post Type (CPT)?

-What should you do when you need to publish content that has nothing to do with blog posts or site pages?
+What do you do when you need to publish content that has nothing to do with blog posts or site pages?
 Well, that's when you need to create a new publication type: a new Custom Post Type.

-Thanks to Divi's Projects, you don't need to code a new CPT within your site because it is already present and active.
+With Divi Projects, you don't need to code a new CPT within your site because it is already present and active.

 Did you know that you can test Divi for free?
-Go to this page and click on "TRY IT FOR FREE"
+Go to this page and click on "TRY IT FOR FREE

 On the other hand, depending on the needs of your site, Divi Projects can be useful in many cases...

-It's up to you this time to answer that question!
-It's all about site structure.
-And beware, the structure of a site weighs enormously on your SEO !
-So, think hard.
+This time it's up to you to answer that question!
+It's all about the structure of the site.
+And beware, the structure of a site has a lot to do with your SEO !
+So think carefully.

 4 - How to use Divi Projects?

 When creating a Divi Project, you will find the same interface as for an article...
 You will be able to :

-- Enter a Project Title
+- Enter a project title